isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 #### Potential trends

-From the file tibbles, structures, summaries and column names, several trends seem to emerge:
+From the tibbles, structures, summaries and column names of the 18 files, several trends seem to emerge:

 - Activity trends: insights into when users are most active (morning, afternoon, evening) based on the `ActivityDate` and `ActivityHour` columns.
 - Intensity trends: insights into users' activity levels via the `VeryActiveMinutes`, `FairlyActiveMinutes`, and `LightlyActiveMinutes` columns.